lyteabovenyte/Algorithms/Algorithms/Markdown/EPI.md

 - `result = [[1] * n for i in range(n)]` is correct. `n * [[1] * n]` is a trap.

+#### chapter 6.
+String

+- important concepts about strings which differentiate them from arrays: comparison, joining, splitting, searching for substrings, replacing one string by another, parsing

+- advanced string processing algorithms often use hash tables and dynamic programming

 -